 - train my little ones to love others.

 Friends, when it seems like all hope is lost and there is nothing we can do, that is the moment we need to stand even stronger.

 We do not need to be discouraged because our hope is not in people but in Jesus Christ and there is a steady peace that comes in knowing that.

 When we feel helpless, we can remember that we can make a difference right where we are.
 Yes, even in that suburban home.
 There are endless ways to be a light from loving your neighbors to supporting missions around the world.

-All those little moments with our kids, the training every day moments, are making a difference because we are raising the next generation.
+All those little moments with our kids, the training in the everyday moments, are making a difference because we are raising the next generation.
 We can choose to teach our kids how to love and be lights in the darkness.

 As we go about our week, we can step out in trust, knowing that God is in control.
 We can be intentional as we faithfully train the next generation to love and be love.
 No matter what differences there may be in others, we can extend a helping hand.
 Our love can shine with the love of Jesus.
 Now isn’t that something to be excited about?

 Suddenly, all hope does not seem lost because in a world of darkness there are many lights shining, and together we will make a difference.